Andrew-Zhang/andrew-zhang.github.io/_pages/about.md

 I am currently interested in multimodal learning.

-I have two cute dogs and a cat.

 I am currently looking for an internship for summer 2023.
-Feel free to look at my [CV](/assets/pdf/example_pdf.pdf) and [projects](/projects).
+Feel free to look at my [resume](/assets/pdf/resume.pdf) and [projects](/projects).

 In the future, I would like to change the world, or something like that :)